Jeffrey-Sarnoff/ArbFloats.jl/README.md

 ## ArbFloat.jl
 ```               Arb available as an extended precision floating point context.          ```
 ```ruby
-                                                Jeffrey Sarnoff © 2016-Mar-26 in New_York USA
+                                                Jeffrey Sarnoff © 2016-Mar-26 in New_York
 ```